Mantra: “It’s good enough for now”

-If I don’t opt for the mantra “Good enough for now” and I slip back into my perfectionist tendencies, there’s a very high chance that I won’t have this content created in time and it will delay the actual creation and build of the new membership site.
-That, in turn, will delay me being able to launch the membership, which will delay me being able to welcome in a new batch of members and give them the support in growing their businesses that I know I’m able to give.
+If I don’t opt for “Good enough for now” and I slip back into my perfectionist tendencies, there’s a very high chance that I won’t have my content created in time and it will delay the actual creation and build of new material for the membership site.
+That, in turn, will delay me being able to launch the membership on time, which will delay me being able to welcome in a new batch of members and give them the support in growing their businesses that I know I’m able to give.
 Which will delay me receiving this revenue that my business needs to survive.

 3. My clients will be happy even if I’m not.

-The other thing I need to remind myself is that when we are perfectionists, we have a tendency to not be completely happy with anything that less than a 100% of the quality we know we are capable of putting out there if we just worked harder, re-recorded it, made it a little bit more perfect – or hired a professional production team!!!
-But actually, our clients are usually more than happy – even delighted – with what we would consider to be 60% or 70% of our highest quality work.
+The other thing I need to remind myself is that when we are perfectionists, we have a tendency to not be completely happy with anything that’s less than a 100% of the quality we know we are capable of putting out there if we just worked harder, re-recorded it, made it a little bit more perfect – or hired a professional production team!!!
+But actually, our clients are usually more than happy – even delighted – with what we would consider being only 70% of our highest quality work.
 And so it becomes so much more important that we’re willing to put our work out there when it’s less than perfect in order that our clients can benefit from what we have to share.

-I created this video spontaneously because I got to thinking, “Well, if I really needed this reminder today and if I had fallen into this trap of tying myself up in knots and delaying getting a really important piece of work done because I was slipping into my perfectionist tendencies, perhaps you would benefit from the same reminder.”
+When I made this video, I created it spontaneously because I got to thinking that if I really needed this reminder today and if I had fallen into this trap of tying myself up in knots and delaying getting a really important piece of work done because I was slipping into my perfectionist tendencies, perhaps you would benefit from the same reminder.

-So I’d like to ask you, what are you currently working on that you are allowing to be delayed or that you’re being stuck about because of a tendency to want to get it perfect?
+What are you currently working on that you are allowing to be delayed or that you’re getting stuck on because of a tendency to want to get it perfect?

-What can you get “good enough for now” that you can actually get completed today or this week to keep you moving forward?
+What is “good enough for now” that you can actually get completed today or this week to keep you moving forward?
 I look forward to hearing from you – just post in the comments below!

 Create a Business you Love – Free PDF Guide